DanWahlin/NodeExpressMongoDBDockerApp/README.md

 5. Run `node dbSeeder.js` to get the sample data loaded into MongoDB.
 Exit the command prompt.

-6. Run `node server.js` to start the server.
+6. Run `npm start` to start the server.

 7. Navigate to http://localhost:3000 in your browser.

-Interested in learning more about Docker?
-Visit https://www.pluralsight.com/courses/docker-web-development to view my Docker for Web Developers course.